 Regardless of the outcome, this competition facilitates students, and recent graduates, to explore the world of entrepreneurship and test their innovative concepts against other high quality ventures.
 Our unique approach to this process wraps the applicants around an entire network of seasoned mentors all with the same mission of helping startup companies launch their businesses while they are all battling for that top prize.

 This competition prepares applicants not only for entrepreneurship but builds essential professional skills necessary to compete in the business world.

 The Proving Ground business plan competition was first held in 2010 and has become an integral part of the entrepreneurial ecosystem, both on campus, and in the entire Midlands area.

 The Proving Ground has grown steadily over its brief history, going from less than 25 entrants, all from the Columbia campus of USC, in 2010, to over 50 entrants in 2017, including entrants from other campuses in the USC system.
-The competition has also expanded the from one track to three: the Maxient Innovation track, the Avenir Discovery track, and the SCRA Fan Favorite track.
+The competition has also expanded the from one track to three: the Maxient Innovation track, the Avenir Discovery track, and the SCRA/Fluor Fan Favorite track.
 These are explained in detail on our Questions page.